vindarel/abelujo/doc/dev/abelujo-dev.rst

     ./manage.py runscript add_objects --script-args=scripts/categories_fr.yaml

+This tool isn't considered finished, you are fully in your right to ask for a simpler command.
-This tool isn't considered finished.
-For more info, see the sources !
+For more info, ask and see the sources !

 Write custom CSS